Updated June 2, 2023

-- In the above example, we are finding the cubes of number from 1 till the number passed in the function.
-We are generating multiple values at a time using the generators in Python and in order to stop the execution once the value reaches the one passed in the function, StopIteration exception is raised.
+- In the above example, we find the cubes of numbers from 1 to the number passed in the function.
+We generate multiple values at a time using generators in Python, and to stop the execution once the value reaches the one passed in the function, we raise a StopIteration exception.

-- Different methods are created serving their respective purpose like generating the values, finding the cubes and printing the value by storing them in the output array.
-Basic python functions are used in the program like range, append, etc which should be clear in the initial stages of learning to the programmer.
+- We create different methods serving their respective purposes, such as generating the values, finding the cubes, and printing the values by storing them in the output array.
+The program uses basic Python functions like range and append, which should be clear to the programmer in the initial stages of learning.

 How to Avoid StopIteration Exception in Python?

-- The next() method raises an StopIteration exception when the next() method is called manually.
+- The next() method raises a StopIteration exception when the next() method is called manually.

-- The best way to avoid this exception in Python is to use normal looping or use it as a normal iterator instead of writing the next() method again and again.
+- The best way to avoid this exception in Python is to use normal looping or use it as a normal iterator instead of writing the next() method repeatedly.

-- Otherwise if not able to avoid StopIteration exception in Python, we can simply raise the exception in next() method and catch the exception like a normal exception in Python using the except keyword.
+- Otherwise, if not able to avoid StopIteration exception in Python, we can simply raise the exception in the next() method and catch the exception like a normal exception in Python using the except keyword.

-As discussed above in the article it must be clear to you what is the StopIteration exception and in which condition it is raised in Python.
+As discussed above in the article, it must be clear to you what is the StopIteration exception and in which condition it is raised in Python.
 StopIteration exception could be an issue to deal with for the new programmers as it can be raised in many situations.
-But proper understanding of its scenarios in which it could be raised and techniques to avoid it can help them to program better.

 This is a guide to Python StopIteration.
-Here we discuss how StopIteration works in python and how to avoid StopIteration exception with programming examples.
+Here we discuss how StopIteration works in Python and how to avoid StopIteration exceptions with programming examples.
 You may also have a look at the following articles to learn more –